noogen-projects/md-cli-test/README.md

 # md-cli-test

-This is a library for integration testing of CLI applications in Rust using _markdown_ files as a source of test cases.
+This is a helper library for integration testing of CLI applications in Rust using _markdown_ files as a source of test cases.

 `Tester` automatically extracts and runs command-line examples from code blocks in `.md` specification files, verifying the correctness of CLI application's output.
 It is especially useful when following a _doctest_-like approach for CLI examples, helping keep your documentation and tests in sync.